ThisAbhinav/ModularRAG/README.md

 ## Project Overview

-This repository contains the implementation of the Assessment RAG project for EY-SIP 2024.
-The project focuses on modularizing source code for a RAG pipeline, creating Sphinx documentation, deploying an application, containerizing the app, and publishing a Docker image.
+This repository contains the implementation of the Modular Pipeline for RAG.
+The project focuses on modularizing source code for a RAG pipeline, creating Sphinx documentation, deploying an application using Docker and evaluation of RAG pipeline using both deterministic and non-deterministic methods.

 ## Table of Contents